heitorchang/good-practice/python.md

 ## PyCharm

 Type Ctrl + Alt + S to open Settings.
 Search for "Run file in Python Console" and assign Ctrl + F10 to it (and remove existing keybinding).

+## better_exceptions

+this package shows the values of function arguments when an exception is raised.